reframe-hpc/reframe/docs/tutorial.rst

 The :option:`-n` option can also be combined with :option:`--performance-compare` to restrict the test cases listed.
 Similarly to the :option:`--performance-compare` option, the :option:`--performance-report` option can compare the performance of the current run with any arbitrary past session or past time period.

-Finally, you can delete complete a stored session using the :option:`--delete-stored-session` option:
+Finally, you can delete completely a stored session using the :option:`--delete-stored-session` option:

 .. code-block:: bash